|SPECIFICATIONS||PHOTOGRAPHS (Click on the pictures for an enlarged photo)|

-Operations and defensive systems are planned to be a mix of western, Russian, and indeginous Indian systems, like a number of other Indian naval vessels.
+Operations and defensive systems are planned to be a mix of western, Russian, and indeginous Indian systems.

 The Vikramaditya will replace the aging INS Viraat aircraft carrier in 2013, after commissioning.
 Also in 2013-2014, the Vikramaditya will be joined by the INS Virkant, currently under construction and due to be the first indegenously designed and built Indian aircraft carrier.